 - a.
-Note signed by physician stating the individual has had the disease and date of disease; or - b.
-Immunization record: date must be 1995 or later and includes dates of two doses or a proof of reactive varicella titer.

-B. If acceptable proof of immunity is not available for measles/rubella (positive titer and date, or 2-dose vaccine dates), the individual is required to receive the appropriate immunization with proper precautions taken for Rubella.

-- C. Influenza vaccination: Clinical sites require an annual influenza vaccination.
+Immunization record: date must be 1995 or later and includes dates of two doses or a proof of reactive varicella titer. - B. If acceptable proof of immunity is not available for measles/rubella (positive titer and date, or 2-dose vaccine dates), the individual is required to receive the appropriate immunization with proper precautions taken for Rubella. - C. Influenza vaccination: Clinical sites require an annual influenza vaccination.
 It is the student's responsibility to maintain compliance with clinical site requirements.
-Proof of vaccination is required each year by October 15th or date specified by clinical site and waiver returned at the same time. - D. COVID vaccination: Clinical sites require the Covid vaccine.
+Proof of vaccination is required each year by October 15th or date specified by clinical site and waiver returned at the same time. - D. COVID vaccination: Clinical sites may require the Covid vaccine.
 It is the student's responsibility to maintain compliance with clinical site requirements.
-Proof of vaccination is required each year by October 15^{th,} or the date specified by the clinical site.